Liberia: Sport

-The most popular sport in Liberia is association football, with President George Weah—the only African to be named FIFA World Player of the Year—being the nation's most famous athlete.
+The most popular sport in Liberia is association football, with former president George Weah being the nation's most famous athlete.
+He is so far the only African to be named FIFA World Player of the Year.
 The Liberia national football team has reached the Africa Cup of Nations finals twice, in 1996 and 2002.

 The second most popular sport in Liberia is basketball.
 The Liberian national basketball team has reached the AfroBasket twice, in 1983 and 2007.

 In Liberia, the Samuel Kanyon Doe Sports Complex serves as a multi-purpose stadium.
 It hosts FIFA World Cup qualifying matches in addition to international concerts and national political events.

 Measurement system

 Liberia has not yet completely adopted the International System of Units (abbreviated as the SI, also called the metric system).
-The 1988 Omnibus Foreign Trade and Competitiveness Act designated the metric system as "the preferred system of weights and measures for United States trade and commerce," but in practice the system is in mixed usage, with the population generally preferring customary units and industries either fully metric or mixed.

 The Liberian government has begun transitioning away from use of United States customary units to the metric system.
-However, this change has been gradual, with government reports concurrently using both United States Customary and metric units.
+This change has been gradual, with government reports concurrently using United States Customary and metric units.
 In 2018, the Liberian Commerce and Industry Minister announced that the Liberian government is committed to adopting the metric system.